Fanis987/GameDevEssentials-QuestSystem/README.md

 ]
 ```
 Load the quest(s) present in your json file(s) as follows:
-Note: There are some logical checks in the serializer (e.g. no negative goal values)
+Note: There are some logical checks in the deserializer (e.g. no negative goal values)

 ```csharp